 Furthermore, through the blood, the endocrine gland finds its way into the entire body with the help of blood circulation.
-Except for the thyroid, there are other endocrine glands as well such as the pituitary gland (hypophysis), parathyroid, adrenal and pineal glands.
+Except for the thyroid, there are other endocrine glands as well such as the pituitary gland (hypophysis), parathyroid, adrenal and pineal glands1.

 This gland is a major gland in the human body, and many people face problems concerning it.
-This is why today we will discuss a commonly asked query, “are thyroid problems genetic”?
+This is why today we will discuss a commonly asked query, “Are thyroid problems genetic?”

 But before we discuss thyroid diseases and its root, let’s learn a bit about the gland itself.